York St John Communities Centre

 Penn is a Senior Lecturer in Counselling and Programme Lead for the BA Counselling courses at York St John University.
 She is a Chartered Psychologist and a registered member of the British Association for Counselling and Psychotherapy.
 Penn is a humanistic-integrative counsellor with a particular interest in understanding the meaning individuals give to their experiences as well as in exploring creative and relational ways of working.
 She has worked with adults, children, and young people in a variety of settings including clinical wards, third sector charities, universities, and housing organisations.
 Her research and therapeutic interests are in trauma, mental health rehabilitation and recovery, and bereavement.

-As a PhD researcher within the centre he is passionate in his investigation into the field of counselling, disabilty, and intersectionality.
+As a PhD researcher within the centre he is passionate in his investigation into the field of counselling, disability, and intersectionality.
 His PhD proposal seeks to further investigate the concept of the wounded healer, when the physically wounded facilitates others to heal.
 Specifically the counselling process of a physically disabled counsellor with chronic pain and their work with clients.
 This he is dedicated to improving both his own professional practice while also contributing to the field of research He hopes to motivate and encourage others to find their own purpose and to ensure further diversity to be integrated into the field of counselling.
-Richard is proud to deliver continuing professional development training in the topics of; Assessment & Complex Case Management, Creative Working, Sexuality & Identity and ethical working.
+Richard is proud to deliver continuing professional development training in the topics of: assessment and complex case management, creative working, sexuality and identity and ethical working.

 Dr Sylvie Simonds is a psychotherapist specialising in perinatal mental health and parent-infant therapy extending to dyadic and triadic work.
 She is also leading the development and implementation of a new perinatal and parent-infant therapy counselling services 'Hear with Baby' within the new Families Centre based in York.